lrug/lrug.org/source/meetings/2024/august/index.html.md

 who haven't registered, but we can't guarantee it.

 - Car/Motorbike: There is parking outside the front of the building.
 If you have parked there, Please inform a member of The Electric Car Scheme who will be waiting by the reception and we'll register your car.
 - Electric Car: There are charging terminals in our parking facility.
-Please contact us* about this for further details
+Please [contact ECS](mailto:stefan.collier@electriccarscheme.com) about this for further details
 - Bike: There is a secure cycle facility.
-Please contact us* prior to the event if you would like access to this.
+Please [contact ECS](mailto:stefan.collier@electriccarscheme.com) prior to the event if you would like access to this.

 #### Accessibility info for the venue